Saturday, June 18, 2011

 BORDER BLUES

 I face every entry into new places with a degree of trepidation, overland border crossings particularly.
-I am always scared, but I also manage to conquer my fears by heading into the unknown.
-I’ve naturally read enough about the Benapole-Haridaspur border, including its notoriety – the presence of corrupt border officials from either side of the border.
-But hey, these stories are redundant from the other crossings in Southeast Asia (Hanoi to Vientiane, Savannakhet to Thailand, Thailand to Cambodia, Phnom Penh to Saigon, and so on).
-And I always come out unscathed.
+Fear is always in the equation, but I always manage to conquer it everytime I head into the unknown.
+I've understandably read enough about the Benapole-Haridaspur border, including its notoriety – the presence of corrupt border officials from either side of the border.
+But hey, these stories aren't too far removed from other crossings in Southeast Asia (Hanoi to Vientiane, Savannakhet to Thailand, Thailand to Cambodia, Phnom Penh to Saigon, and so on).
+I always come out unscathed.
 I reckon if my entry is legitimate - and my travel papers are in order, I’d be alright.

 A STANDING-ROOM-ONLY GOODBYE